Chow Chih: Military career

 Chow graduated from the first class of Whampoa Military Academy in Canton, the first class of Baoding Officers School and then graduated in the third class of Army University in Peking (Beijing).
-North China warlord Zhang Zuolin, nicknamed the "Tiger of Manchuria," tried to recruit Chow to join the Fengtian Army but Chow headed from Army University in Peking with his classmate Deng Yanda to join Sun Yat-sen's People's Revolutionary Army.
+North China warlord Zhang Zuolin, nicknamed the "Tiger of Manchuria," tried to recruit Chow to join the Fengtian Army but Chow headed from Army University in Peking with his classmate Deng Yanda to join Sun Yat-sen's National Revolutionary Army.
 Chow became a commander of a regiment for the People's Revolutionary Army and was then promoted to commander in chief, commander of the infantry, Office Director of the Ministry of Defense and played other significant roles for the Nationalist Party.
 He later returned to Whampoa as an instructor as the Lieutenant General in charge of the officers' research group and helped develop military talent including the head of the New First Army, Sun Liren and the Kuomintang commander-in-chief Liu Angi, according to Zhou Zhouhe and Zhou Songyao, two of Chow's former soldiers who wrote a short biography in Chinese entitled "General Zhou Zhi, Leader in the War of Resistance Against Japan."

 Chiang noted that Chow had been in the first class of the Whampoa (now Huangpo) Military Academy, the first class of the Baoding Officers School and the third class of the Infantry University.
 Chow was then serving as the 12th group Nationalist Army general staff officer.
 "He (Chow) has brilliance in all things military and deserves respect as the supreme commander of the military world," Chiang told a joint meeting of key leaders of the Nationalists and Communists assembled in Nanye Heng Mountain.
-The meeting was also attended by Ho Ying-chin (He Yingquin in Mandarin) who was then chief of staff for the Nationalist Army and subsequently briefly served as prime minister of China, and Communist leaders Mao Tse-tung and Chow Enlai(Zhou Enlai in Mandarin). (source: A biography in Chinese on Chow Chih called "General Zhou Zhi, Leader in the War of Resistance Against Japan" by Zhou Zuozhe and Zhou Songyao, published in Hong Kong, date after 1985 unknown.)
+The meeting was also attended by He Yingqin who was then chief of staff for the Nationalist Army and subsequently briefly served as prime minister of China, and Communist leaders Mao Zedong and Zhou Enlai.

 During the Northern Expedition of 1926–28 led by Chiang Kai-shek, Chow commanded troops along with General Xue Yue.
 Xue's troops found themselves surrounded by warlord troops and sent a message to Chow for a rescue.
 Chow managed to save Xue and his troops.
 Xue, a fellow Whampoa graduate.
 Xue's military skills against the Japanese later earned him the nickname "the Patton of Asia" by U.S. General Claire Chennault.